cloudmesh-community/fa18-523-57/paper/paper.md

 ### Constructing an optimizer

+The step *OurNet()* is our initialization step for the neural nets we created.
+We get the initialized neural nets parameters and use it to initialize our optimizer function.

 ```python
 net = OurNet(input_size, hidden_size, num_classes)
 optimizer = torch.optim.Adam(net.parameters(), lr=learning_rate)
 criterion = nn.CrossEntropyLoss()
 ```
-The step *OurNet()* is our initization step for the neural nets we created.
-We get the initialized neural nets parameters and use it to initialize our optimizer function.
 Our next step would be to load a dataset from sklearn datasets, or any other set of datasets and use it to test our functions written.
 The entire code for initializing neural networks, loss and optimizer functions, including training and testing our models while applying them to a dataset of our choice is available can be found at [@fa18-523-57-Code].

 ## Advantages of PyTorch

 When we compare PyTorch over the existing frameworks like TensorFlow, Caffe, Keras, Chainer and such, the below are the most promising advantages.

-:o: indentation wrong not markdown

 1. Ramp Up Time is the time taken to execute all the threads or layers and their iterations.
 This time for code execution using PyTorch is much faster than